roboseb/js-final-project/README.md

 -fix vessel filling animation
 -save inventory to firestore
--fix app loading in with full screen buttons
--option for expanded UI in clicker
+-fix app loading in with full screen buttons CANCEL-option for expanded UI in clicker
--dark mode
+CANCEL-dark mode
--add random extra drops from marker nodes
-DONE-have consuming items remove one of that item DONE-add planet transition animation
+DONE-add random extra drops from marker nodes DONE-have consuming items remove one of that item DONE-add planet transition animation
 DONE-add new planet rules/ markers